Maker (character): Relocating to Earth-6160

-His actions create Earth-6160, a reality that was similar to aspects of Earth-1610 and Earth-616, yet vastly different from both, reshaping it to his will.
-He establishes a version of The City in Latveria and becomes known as the Imperator of Earth-6160, reshaping international politics and creating a new world order ruled by himself and his Council, using the organization H.A.N.D as a secret police to enforce his laws.
-He prevents Galactus from consuming Earth and changes the outcome of the Kree–Skrull War.
+During the "Ultimate Invasion" storyline, the Maker escapes custody and travels to another universe, shaping its history to his liking and preventing the creation of many superheroes.
+He establishes a version of the City in Latveria and creates a new world order ruled by himself and his Council, using the organization H.A.N.D as a secret police to enforce his laws.